jasongodev/osi4kjb-stripe-add-billing-address/README.md

 You can but you will lose the ability to get updates.
 You will have to update your codes manually.
 I don't recommend this.

+### Why do I get this error in the Console: `Uncaught (in promise) IntegrationError: We could not retrieve data from the specified Element.
+Please make sure the Element you are attempting to use is still mounted.`

+When the script runs it mounts the Stripe Element again with the right codes so it will submit the billing address.
+This detaches the old code from the Stripe Element.
+As a side effect, the previous event handlers of the old code can not see the Stripe Element anymore when the submit event happens.
+This is an expected normal occurence.

+You may ask, why not unmount the old code properly before doing the fix?
+The reason is because the Stripe Element object is not exposed to the global space so there is no way to fire the unmount routine of the Stripe Element.
+Therefore it will just be mounted to the new code leaving the old code as phantoms.
+Again, this is an expected normal occurence.

+This error does not affect how the checkout page works.
+It is an isolated error exception that was gracefully thrown out in the Console.

 ## 📦 Advanced Usage

 ### Install as ES Module